-The all-important night march from Tranent to, 'Birsle Brae,' is recalled in the opening, as well as the way in which in negated Cope's formidable position.
+The all-important night march via 'Birsley Brae' to Tranent is recalled in the opening, as well as the way in which it negated Cope's formidable position.
 The Prince's (Chevalier) personal courage, and the importance of the Camerons under Lochiel, are all key points mentioned, and supported elsewhere.
 Particularly interesting is Skirving's accurate description of the Highland Charge: muskets were discharged, then discarded in favour of the broadsword, and then the charge itself occurs.